KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 ** Modifiers **
 * To be expanded upon

-#Volumes within perception#
+#Containers within perception#
-Volume interactions are a way for me to compartmentalize interactions but this framework is an attempt to respect the need to look at things in a way to understand something specific while respecting the interactions of reality.
-So Closing a volume is a theoretical way to define specific conditions and follow interactions but this in no way is useful to simulate a situation for a concept of predictability.
+Container interactions are a way for me to compartmentalize interactions but this framework is an attempt to respect the need to look at things in a way to understand something specific while respecting the interactions of reality.
+So Closing a container is a theoretical way to define specific conditions and follow interactions but this in no way is useful to simulate a situation for a concept of predictability.
 Many great works are based within the human experience and thus explain many results within this experience.
-I view many constants defined as great but limited to the volume they are computed within.
+I view many constants defined as great but limited to the container they are computed within.

-#Scope of a Closed Volume #
+#Scope of a Closed Container #
-Once a closed volume is defined those definitions can be used for calculations but after any external interaction those definitions would not be considered accurate.
-For purposes of comparison they may be valuable but concidering any closed volume as existing in a closed state would be incorrect as everything should account for the unobserved as a possible interaction.
+Once a closed container is defined those definitions can be used for calculations but after any external interaction those definitions would not be considered accurate.
+For purposes of comparison they may be valuable but concidering any closed container as existing in a closed state would be incorrect as everything should account for the unobserved as a possible interaction.

-# Open Volume or Partial Volume definitions such as a measuring volume #
+# Open Container or Partial Container definitions such as a measuring Container #
-As all closed volume energy's are within this theoretical framework to be accounted for the use of entropic variables account for theoretical vs practical variance and other unknowns.
-The need to partially define a volume to incorporate specific useful computation for any given need the use of these are both encouraged but need to respect many variables lead to entropic variables through variable definitions themselves.
-So given a specific set of experimental needs one would define a measuring volume to enclose the closed volume you are calculating to better control the results and expediate the results for said calculation while respecting the entropic and degredation variables of both measuring volume and closed volume.
+As all closed container energy's are within this theoretical framework to be accounted for the use of entropic variables account for theoretical vs practical variance and other unknowns.
+The need to partially define a container to incorporate specific useful computation for any given need the use of these are both encouraged but need to respect many variables lead to entropic variables through variable definitions themselves.
+So given a specific set of experimental needs one would define a measuring container to enclose the closed container you are calculating to better control the results and expediate the results for said calculation while respecting the entropic and degredation variables of both measuring container and closed container.

 # Choas theory and randomness #
-This is an important distinction within volume interactions as being reductive or isolating in nature.
-Within this framework the ability to close or define two volumes to do static calculations to understand interactions violates variables within the definitions of the volumes themselves.
+This is an important distinction within container interactions as being reductive or isolating in nature.
+Within this framework the ability to close or define two containers to do static calculations to understand interactions violates variables within the definitions of the containers themselves.
 Durational resolution deltas or time is the most prominant.
-The computation duration needed to predict one square meter of interactions of atomic resolution would violate the durational resolution of each atmoic closed volume itself.
-So the use of partially open volumes or measuring volumes to do bigger thinking with less computational burden is needed.
+The computation duration needed to predict one square meter of interactions of atomic resolution would violate the durational resolution of each atmoic closed container itself.
+So the use of partially open containers or measuring containers to do bigger thinking with less computational burden is needed.
 So chaos and randomness is needed to do bigger things even though the randomness might not be random on a micro scale the macro respresentation is random.
-This equates to how the micro-particle volume for flow mechanics was needed but the application of chaos or randomness would be the mathmatical representation of the micro-particle solution being used within the flow mechanic system.
+This equates to how the micro-particle container for flow mechanics was needed but the application of chaos or randomness would be the mathmatical representation of the micro-particle solution being used within the flow mechanic system.

 # Elements #
 The foundation for all physical things.
-In the most broad terms to me each element is possibly a stable mass energy threshold to which all foundations of physical material within a volume is wholely notable.
+In the most broad terms to me each element is possibly a stable mass energy threshold to which all foundations of physical material within a container is wholely notable.

-# Micro-particle volumes to evaluate flow dynamics #
+# Micro-particle Containers to evaluate flow dynamics #
-Once a system is closed and defined that is intended for flow evaluation and that defined state includes a fully saturated volume you can add a pair of theoretical micro-particle volumes.
-These volumes have to have the opposite energy potential from the closed volume not each other.
-This way you can evaluate saturated flow within the closed volume without an energy conservation issue.
-Note - the micro-particle input and outputs would not be limited to attachment of the closed volume.
+Once a system is closed and defined that is intended for flow evaluation and that defined state includes a fully saturated container you can add a pair of theoretical micro-particle containers.
+These containers have to have the opposite energy potential from the closed container not each other.
+This way you can evaluate saturated flow within the closed container without an energy conservation issue.
+Note - the micro-particle input and outputs would not be limited to attachment of the closed container.

-With the creation of micro-particle volumes the flow evaluation of the closed volume would not be limited to saturated systems.
-The theoretical volume has energy input and output.
-This input and output has needed defined properties to evaluate the closed volume.
-The reason for energy input to be opposite the output relative to the closed volume is the closed volume would seek equilibrium once saturated.
+With the creation of micro-particle containers the flow evaluation of the closed container would not be limited to saturated systems.
+The theoretical container has energy input and output.
+This input and output has needed defined properties to evaluate the closed container.
+The reason for energy input to be opposite the output relative to the closed container is the closed container would seek equilibrium once saturated.
 If your evaluating a flow that is meant to redistribute energy the theoretical energy in and out do not supply the energy to run the evaluation.

 # Entropy #
 I have issue with Entropy myself.
-So conceptually it equates to unobserved interactions or unobserved properties upon closing a volume.
-To me Entropy is used due to comparing volumes with unlike undocumented conditions.
+So conceptually it equates to unobserved interactions or unobserved properties upon closing a container.
+To me Entropy is used due to comparing containers with unlike undocumented conditions.
 So within a sterdy conceptual framework the only Entropic values should fall to the not observed and highlight limitations within experimental conversion from theoretical models.

-# Duration Resolution between unlike volumes #
+# Duration Resolution between unlike Containers #
-To work on durational resolution issues between unlike volumes you would need a perceived stable common point.
+To work on durational resolution issues between unlike containers you would need a perceived stable common point.
 Any values would be only theoretical.
 For this I might suggest the cosmic microwave background values.
 That would be a backdrop large enough for what we see.
-The CMB coupled to the Kelvin scale would allow for a theoretical base conversion to durational resolution in regards to energies within differential volumes.
+The CMB coupled to the Kelvin scale would allow for a theoretical base conversion to durational resolution in regards to energies within differential containers.

 #Formal Definition of Weight#
-As an example of open and closed volume interactions.
-Weight is the **differential force** experienced due to the interaction between two volumes with mass properties, mediated by a net gravitational field.
-The gravitational field influences the interaction between the volumes to provide a measurement of weight, but the **volume properties** of each gravitational field interacting are irrelevant to the field on the two masses being measured as the measurement is merely a differential between two closed volumes within the measuring volume.
+As an example of open and closed container interactions.
+Weight is the **differential force** experienced due to the interaction between two containers with mass properties, mediated by a net gravitational field.
+The gravitational field influences the interaction between the containers to provide a measurement of weight, but the **container properties** of each gravitational field interacting are irrelevant to the field on the two masses being measured as the measurement is merely a differential between two closed containers within the measuring container.

 #Mathematical Representation#
-The weight (W) of an object can be expressed as: \(W = (m_volumebeingweighed * g_measuringvolume) - (m_volumebeingweighedagainst * g_measuringvolume))
+The weight (W) of an object can be expressed as: \(W = (m_containerbeingweighed * g_measuringcontainer) - (m_containerbeingweighedagainst * g_measuringcontainer))

 - W is the weight
 - m_ is the mass specified.